-On June 7th, shareholders of the Monster Beverage Corporation will vote on a shareholder proposal asking Monster to report on slavery and human trafficking in its supply chain.
+On June 7th, shareholders of the Monster Beverage Corporation voted on a shareholder proposal asking Monster to report on slavery and human trafficking in its supply chain.

 Concerned your mutual funds may be invested in Monster Beverage?
 Click here to learn more and to ask your mutual fund company to vote “FOR” our resolution.

 Want to learn more?
-Read the blog post from As You Sow.
+Read the blog post from our parent company, As You Sow.

 RSN’s Anti-Slavery program seeks to eradicate human trafficking and forced labor linked to the manufacturing of our everyday goods.